 Tuition and Fees

-The tuition and fees schedule is available online at www.smumn.edu/sgpptuition.
-Students are required to pay the current tuition rate for all classes taken toward their degree.
-The tuition is based on the tuition rate of the program through which the course is offered.
+Students are required to pay the current tuition rate, indicated in the Course Schedule, for all classes taken toward their degree.
+The tuition is based on the students’ program and degree regardless of the course level and program in which the course is offered.

 A non-refundable technology fee is charged each semester at time of registration.
 The fee covers such technology enhancements as updated online course delivery systems, more student technical services, web-based course registration, computer and database access from on and off-campus, expansion of digital media production services, and updated digital security systems.
 Students that drop all courses during the drop period will have the technology fee refunded within 14 business days.